Sirius Cove Reserve, a Quiet Hideaway in Mosman

-The reserve has a designated parking area.
+If travelling by car, the reserve has a designated parking area.
 If this is at full capacity, try free street parking nearby.

+A more fun way to travel is by ferry.
 The closest ferry stops are the South Mosman and Mosman Bay wharves west of Sirius Cove, and Taronga Zoo wharf east of Sirius Cove.
 It’s a short hike (up to 20 mins) from any of these wharves.

-Check the bus timetable on the NSW Transport Info website.
+Alternatively, if you’re travelling by bus, check the bus timetable on the NSW Transport Info website.

 Sirius Cove Reserve and Beach

 Quietly tucked away in one of the many lower north shore bays, Sirius Cove Reserve is a peaceful little paradise with excellent facilities for the whole family.
 Including the dog!
 Yes, Sirius Cove is one of the best places to let your dog run around and go for a splash.

 Sirius Cove was named after HMS Sirius, the flagship of the First Fleet that arrived in New South Wales at the end of the 18th century.

 Located right at the end of Sirius Cove Rd in Mosman, west of Taronga Zoo, the reserve is wide and grassy and is equipped with picnic tables, a fenced playground for children, a drinking fountain and a toilet/shower block.